dut-laowang/PCLMM/README.md

 # PCLMM
  The code implementation for the article "Towards Patronizing and Condescending Language in Chinese Videos: A Multimodal Dataset and Framework".
 The paper is now **accepted by ICASSP 2025**, we will update the code in **early February, 2025**.

- The PCLMM dataset is sourced from Bilibili, the largest online community for young people in China.
-Our work aims to uncover microaggressions targeted at vulnerable groups, including discriminatory and patronizing language expressions.

  The link for this paper in arxiv is https://arxiv.org/abs/2409.05005

  a) Data Collection.
 Refining annotation guidelines and gathering data from Bilibili.